Jules Destrée: Thoughts

-The King agreed secretly with the Destrée's view but not to his proposal of a kind of Home Rule and wrote to his counsellor: I read the letter of Destrée, which, without uncertainty, is some literature of great talent.
-All that he said is absolutely true, but it is not less true that administrative separation would be an evil with more disadvantages and dangers than any aspect of the current situation.
+The King agreed secretly with the Destrée's view but not to his proposal of a kind of "Home Rule" and wrote to his counsellor: "I read the letter of Destrée, which, without uncertainty, is some literature of great talent.
+All that he said is absolutely true, but it is not less true that administrative separation would be an evil with more disadvantages and dangers than any aspect of the current situation."

-Contrary to what the title of his letter might suggest, he pleaded not for the separation of Belgium but for some kind of federal state before such a term even existed.
+Contrary to what the title of his letter might suggest, he pleaded not for the separation of Belgium but for some kind of federal state.

 Une Belgique faite de l'union de deux peuples indépendants et libres, accordés précisément à cause de cette indépendance réciproque, ne serait-elle pas un État infiniment plus robuste qu'une Belgique dont la moitié se croirait opprimée par l'autre moitié?

 A Belgium made of the union of two independent and free peoples, made precisely because of this reciprocal independence, would not that be an infinitely more robust State than a Belgium in which one half would consider itself oppressed by the other half?

-His primary reason was the fear that Flanders, being more densely populated, would dominate a unitary Belgium.
+Destrée was concerned that Flanders, being more densely populated, would dominate a unitary Belgian state to the detriment of Wallonia.
 Later, Gaston Eyskens modified his quote, saying "Sire, il n'y a plus de Belges" (Sire, there are no more Belgians), after the first steps were taken to transform Belgian into a federal state.